top of page

 Numerous pharmaceutical agents prevented and even reversed T1DM in NOD mice, yet, these successes were not replicated in clinical trials.
 Although some interventions allowed to delay the onset or progression of disease in certain subsets of patients, none have resulted in a cure.

-Another major problem of animal research is that therapies that have the potential to save patients' lives may not show benefit in animal models.
-One such example is abatecept that had significantly improved C-peptide response in patients with new-onset T1DM but had shown completely opposite results in NOD female mice Reed & Herold, Nature Rev. Endocrinol., Jan 2015.
+Another major damage caused by animal research is the elimination in preclinical studies of potentially life-saving therapies due to lack of efficacy in animals.
+For instance, while abatecept had significantly improved C-peptide response in patients with new-onset T1DM, it had shown completely opposite results in NOD female mice 99.

 Ethical validity - How well do animal experiments align with human ethical principles?